abi-shek-dev/cybernaut-python/Readme.md

 # 🤖 cybernaut-python

-**cybernaut-python** is a lightweight Python toolkit designed for automating and streamlining cybersecurity tasks.
+**cybernaut-python** is a repo for solution to the daily assignments given by cybernaut.

 ---

 ## 🚀 Features

-- 🔍 Basic scanning utilities
+- 🔍 Daily progress of Python
-- 🧠 Automated report generation
-- 🛡️ Simple threat-detection helper functions

 *(Adjust this list based on your actual tools or scripts.)*